 During the recent GCT Bayonne expansion, we created new tidal wetlands, preserved 6.5 hectares (16 acres) of adjacent land along the Hackensack River, and planted native vegetation in order to help local marsh species thrive, manage storm water, and enhance the local landscape.

 Everything we do at GCT revolves around safety and ensuring that anyone interacting with our facility is kept out of harm’s way.
-This approach has driven many of our recent innovations including the GCT Bayonne expansion, which introduced semi-automated machinery, a redesigned gate complex, and remote operations centres.
+This approach has driven many of our innovations including the recent expansion projects at GCT Deltaport and GCT Bayonne that introduced semi-automated machinery, a redesigned complex, and remote operations centres.
 It is our belief that safety is everyone’s responsibility and we count on our employees, workforce, stakeholders, and customers to help us uphold our high standards.

 When it comes to safety, we believe in doing more than just the regulatory minimum.
-In fact, GCT Canada is leading industry safety standards in Port Metro Vancouver with the support of the BCMEA and the ILWU.
-The recent implementation of Type II hardhats for all our staff and workforce is just one example of our full commitment to safety.
+In fact, GCT Canada is leading industry safety standards in Port of Vancouver with the support of the BCMEA and the ILWU.

 We will provide a safe, secure, and healthy environment.